JeniferSantoss/Selenium-Test/README.md

 ## Viewing the Screenshots

 After running the tests, the screenshots will be saved in the `\target\screenshot` directory within the project.
 You can view the screenshots for further analysis.

+---

+## Contact

+If you have any questions or suggestions, you can contact me via email at: santos-jenifer@outlook.com ❄️.